benphelps/Flight/README.md

-Flight
+Flight Control
 ======

-A Server Control Panel that uses Lighttpd.
+A server control panel that uses Lighttpd.